10th Mountain Division: Operation Uphold Democracy

 Soldiers of the 10th Mountain Division secure Port-au-Prince International Airport in 1994.

-The division formed the nucleus of the Multinational Force Haiti (MNF Haiti) and Joint Task Force 190 (JTF 190) in Haiti during Operation Uphold Democracy.
+The division formed the nucleus of the Multinational Haiti (MNF Haiti) and Joint Task 190 (JTF 190) in Haiti during Operation Uphold Democracy.
 More than 8,600 of the division's troops deployed during this operation.
 On 19 September 1994, the 1st Brigade conducted the Army's first air assault from aircraft carrier USS Dwight D. Eisenhower.
-This force consisted of 54 helicopters and almost 2,000 soldiers.
+This consisted of 54 helicopters and almost 2,000 soldiers.
 They occupied the Port-au-Prince International Airport.
 This was the largest Army air operation conducted from a carrier since the Doolittle Raid in World War II.

-The division's mission was to create a secure and stable environment so the government of Haitian President Jean-Bertrand Aristide could be reestablished and democratic elections held.
+The division's mission was to create a secure and stable environment so the government of Haitian President Jean-Bertrand Aristide could be reestablished and democratic s held.
 After this was accomplished, the 10th Mountain Division handed over control of the MNF-Haiti to the 25th Infantry Division on 15 January 1995.
 The division redeployed the last of its soldiers who served in Haiti by 31 January 1995.

 Operation Joint Forge

-In the fall of 1998, the division received notice that it would be serving as senior headquarters of Task Force Eagle, providing a peacekeeping force to support the ongoing operation within the Multi-National Division-North area of responsibility in Bosnia and Herzegovina.
+In the fall of 1998, the division received notice that it would be serving as senior headquarters of Task Eagle, providing a peacekeeping to support the ongoing operation within the Multi-National Division-North area of responsibility in Bosnia and Herzegovina.
 Selected division units began deploying in late summer, approximately 3,000 division soldiers deployed.
-After successfully performing their mission in Bosnia, the division units conducted a transfer of authority, relinquishing their assignments to soldiers of the 49th Armored Division, Texas National Guard.
+After performing their mission in Bosnia, the division units conducted a transfer of authority, relinquishing their assignments to soldiers of the 49th Armored Division, Texas National Guard.
 By early summer 2000, all 10th Mountain Division soldiers had returned safely to Fort Drum.